Development opportunities for Indigenous people

 Through our representative public service plan we are committed to:

-- increasing the representation of Aboriginal people within the public service in different occupations and pay levels;
+- increasing the representation of Indigenous people within the public service in different occupations and pay levels;

 - strengthening relationships between Yukon and First Nation governments; and

-- making the Government of Yukon a desirable place for Aboriginal people to work.
+- making the Government of Yukon a desirable place for Indigenous people to work.

-Our annual dashboard report provides detailed statistics on Aboriginal representation within the Yukon public service.
+Our annual dashboard report provides detailed statistics on Indigenous representation within the Yukon public service.

-Our employment equity policy affirms equal access for women, aboriginal people and people with disabilities to government jobs.
+Our employment equity policy affirms equal access for women, indigenous people and people with disabilities to government jobs.